Sarasadat Khademalsharieh: Chess career

 Khademalsharieh won the Asian Under-12 Girls Championship in 2008, the World Under-12 Girls Championship in 2009, the Asian Under-16 Girls Blitz Championship in 2012, and the World U16 Girls Blitz Championship in 2013.
 In 2014, she finished runner-up in the World Junior Girls Championship.

 Khademalsharieh played for the Iranian team at the Women's Chess Olympiads of 2012, 2014 and 2016.
 In January 2020, she announced her resignation from the national team, though she came back to the team in May.

 She won the Iranian women's championship of 2015, held in January 2016.

 Khademalsharieh qualified for the FIDE Women's Grand Prix 2015–16 as host city nominee after winning a qualifying match against Atousa Pourkashiyan in Tehran.
 In the Grand Prix stage held in her home city, although being the lowest rated player in the field, she finished in second place and achieved her first Grandmaster norm.

 She competed in the Women's World Chess Championship 2017, but was eliminated in the first round by Sopiko Guramishvili.

 She was the runner up in both Women's World Rapid Chess Championship and Women's World Blitz Chess Championship 2018, held in Saint Petersburg.

+She won the Spanish Women's Chess Championship of 2023, held in Marbella.